taisiiap/Training-BI-systems/Power BI/README.md

-# Creating a custom event dashboard for a news aggregator
+# creating a custom dashboard for a company involved in sausage production and retail

 ## Description:
-There are two tabs: first one with a general review of world market of sousage products, including import and export data.
-The secong tab shows internal market and it's metrics
+There are two tabs: the first one provides a general review of the world market for sausage products, including import and export data.
+The second tab displays metrics related to the internal market.

 ## Company profile:
-production and retail
+The company is involved in sausage production and retail.

 ## Stack:
 Power Bi